Dana Scully: Storylines

 Upon being partnered with Mulder, Scully maintained her medical skills by acting as a forensic pathologist, often performing or consulting on autopsies of victims on X-Files cases.

 In season two, Scully was kidnapped by an ex-FBI agent turned mental patient named Duane Barry, and then taken from Barry by a military covert operation that was working with the alien conspirators, but was later returned.
 In season three, she found out that a super hi-tech microchip had been implanted in the back of her neck.
 After having it removed, she developed cancer in the fourth season and was hospitalized after the cancer became terminal.
 She was saved after Mulder broke into the Department of Defense to retrieve another chip to be implanted back into her neck.
 At the time, Scully was also undergoing experimental medical treatments and was having a dramatic renewal of her faith.

 Scully was pronounced infertile during the fifth season.
 In the season five episode "Emily," Scully discovers that she unknowingly mothered a daughter during her abduction (in season two).
 Her daughter Emily was adopted by another family.
 Emily died shortly afterwards, and they were unable to further investigate after Emily's body went missing.
 In the seventh-season finale, "Requiem," Scully mysteriously became pregnant.
 The child, named William, after her own father, as well as Mulder's father, was born at the end of the eighth season.
 The show did not initially reveal the cause of Scully's pregnancy, but later episodes and movies would see Mulder and Scully call William "our son"; the pair had unsuccessfully tried for a child through in vitro fertilization.
 Around this time, Mulder was fired from the FBI by Deputy Director Alvin Kersh, and Scully left the field to teach forensics at Quantico.
-William was given up for adoption during the end of the ninth season after Scully felt she could no longer provide the safety that William needed.
+William was placed for adoption during the end of the ninth season after Scully felt she could no longer provide the safety that William needed.
 William was a "miracle child," of some importance to the alien conspirators.
 He demonstrated extraordinary powers, including telekinesis.